mist475/LotrModConverter_Public/README.md

 - Waypoint usages are supported, however, custom waypoint usages are not, as these waypoints will be invalid due to the stricter waypoint requirements anyway

 Have Fun in Renewed!

+# Contributing/ Developing
+If you want to help out, please join [my discord server](https://discord.gg/PmH7dNns5t) and discuss what you want to work on/help with.
+To use the converter in a dev environment put the contents of a world created in 1.16.5 lotr in the reneweddatafeeder directory  and the contents of the world you want to convert in the testworld directory (or use a different directory and make sure you don't accidentally commit it)
+Alternatively, run the build task.
+Copy the jar from build/libs/ to a directory, copy over the json file, and place you world in the same folder

+## Technical information:
+This project uses [piegamesde nbt](https://github.com/piegamesde/nbt) for nbt handling, [gson](https://github.com/google/gson) for the config files.

+One of the goals of this project is that it should work with java 8, to still be able to use newer java features we use [Jabel](https://github.com/bsideup/jabel)